thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 There are so many diets out there.
 We're going to build a tool that can categorize images of food into certain groups.
 You could then build a mobile app that tells you whether a particular food falls into your diet or not.

 Image classification is the practice of teaching a machine to categorize a set of images into different categories, so that future images can be categorized automatically.
-It's used all over the place.
+It's used all over the place: people detection, photo apps, other scenarios.
 It's even used in places you wouldn't expect, like heat maps for fraud detection, or analyzing the Fourier transforms of audio waves.

 We're going to cover how to build a model that can classify categories of images, and we're going to build it in Javascript.